The amount of people who freeze when asked the job interview question "Why should we hire you?" is too damn high!

 Best general answer to "Why should we hire you?"

 Step 1: Study the job listing.
 Understanding the ins and outs of the job at hand is a great way to put together a response that aligns with the company's demands.
-Ensuring both you and the employer are on the same page.

 Step 5: Present your benefits.
 Don't just state the skills you possess (features).
 Instead, talk about how your noteworthy skills, experience and personality traits can bring improvements into the job, team, or company (benefits).

 Step 6: Be humble.
 Fight the need to over embellish your accomplishments.
-Sure, you might have the proper technical skills for the job, but you also need to show them your soft skills, for example answering this answer with tact.
+Sure, you might have the proper technical skills for the job, but you also need to show them your soft skills, for example, answering this answer with tact.

 Best general answer (example)